Sachin Tendulkar Alla: Cast

+Soundtrack

+The soundtrack of the film was composed by Rajesh Ramanath.

 Reception

 A critic from Bangalore Mirror wrote that "Sachin - Tendulkar Alla is a feel-good film that manages to overwhelm a few senses".
 A critic from Deccan Chronicle rated the film 3 1/2 out of 5 and called the film "a master stroke which deserves some sort of 'record".